 Collaborative Divorce / Separation

-Collaborative practice is a way of a couple and their respective lawyers meeting and sitting round a table together to resolve the issues that arise upon divorce, separation or dissolution of a Civil Partnership.
-It operates without involvement of the court, other than where necessary to approve the terms of any agreement reached through the means of the collaborative process.
-Each person has their own lawyer to guide and advise them throughout the process but the lawyers take care not to become adversarial or score points against each other to ensure that the agreement achieved is the best possible solution for the couple and their family.
-At TWM we have six people in our family & matrimonial team who are trained collaborative lawyers.
+Collaborative practice is a way of a couple and their respective lawyers meeting and sitting round a table together to resolve the issues that arise upon divorce, separation or dissolution of a civil partnership.
+It operates without involvement of the Court, other than where necessary to approve the terms of any agreement reached through the means of the collaborative process.
+Each person has their own lawyer to guide and advise them throughout the process but the lawyers take care not to become adversarial or score points against each other, to ensure that the agreement achieved is the best possible solution for the couple and their family.
+At TWM, we have four people in our Family & Matrimonial team who are trained collaborative lawyers.

 Make An Enquiry

 An introduction to TWM, our services and the people